dreamcatchme/documentation-markdown/iri/concepts/tip-selection.md

 The cumulative weight is a rating that the IRI gives to a transaction, depending on the following variables:
 * **Future set:** Transactions that directly or indirectly reference the transaction
-* **[`alpha` configuration parameter](/references/iri-configuration-options.md#alpha):** that affects the randomness of the tip selection process
+* **[`alpha` configuration parameter](/references/iri-configuration-options.md#alpha):** A number that affects the randomness of the tip selection process

-The IRI gives a higher rating to a transaction with a larger future set because it has a higher probability of being confirmed in the global ledger state than one with a smaller future set.
+The IRI gives a high rating to a transaction with a large future set because it has a higher probability of being confirmed in the [distributed ledger](/concepts/the-distributed-ledger.md) than one with a small future set.
 However, if the IRI were to rate transactions based only on this variable, the ledger would become a long, narrow chain of transactions, which are referenced by many other transactions.
-This situation would slow the rate of new transactions being appended to the ledger because new transactions would have to wait until they have a large enough future set before other transactions will reference them.
+This situation would slow the rate of new transactions being appended to the ledger because new transactions would have to wait until they had a large enough future set before other transactions would reference them.
 So, to increase the speed at which new transactions are appended to the ledger, the IRI also uses the `alpha` configuration parameter to calculate the cumulative weight.

 The `alpha` configuration parameter makes sure that the cumulative weight of each transaction is calculated with an element of randomness.
 This parameter allows the IRI to select some transactions that have a small future set and by doing so, increase the speed at which new transactions are appended to the ledger.